Call for Applications 2021-2023

 Central European University – University of the Aegean – Lund University – University of Manchester – University of Saskatchewan – Monterey Institute for International Studies

 Since 2005, MESPOM has prepared its students for solving complex environmental sustainability problems, especially in an international context.
-It offers a comprehensive multi- and inter-disciplinary curriculum that challenges students to integrate theory and practice for rigorous analysis and effective management of environmental issues in various social settings.
-In addition to their academic work, students acquire research, communication and other cross-cutting skills, engage with real-life projects in business, government, non-profit and academia, learn to orient themselves in European and worldwide networks of environmental professionals, and develop effective career strategies.
+It offers a multi-and inter-disciplinary curriculum that challenges students to integrate theory and practice for rigorous analysis and effective management of environmental issues in various social settings.
+In addition to their academic work, students acquire research, communication and other cross-cutting skills, engage with real-life practice in business, government, non-profit and academia, learn to orient themselves in European and worldwide networks of environmental professionals, and develop effective career strategies.

-MESPOM partners provide a highly cohesive programme which exposes students to diversity of geographic settings and complementary professional competences.
+MESPOM partners provide a cohesive programme which exposes students to diversity of geographic perspectives (including Scandinavian, Mediterranean, and British) and complementary professional competences (policy, management and science).
 18 Associated Partners connect MESPOM students to academic and professional networks in 15 countries of 4 continents.

 The MESPOM study programme of 120 ECTS credits lasts 22 months.
 The fall and winter terms of the first year are hosted by Central European University (CEU, Vienna) and include an introductory module followed by advanced elective courses on contemporary environmental sustainability challenges and cross-cutting competencies.
 The spring term is hosted by the University of the Aegean (Lesvos, Greece) and includes environmental science courses related to land, water and ecosystems management as well as sustainable tourism.
 In summer, students take internships supervised by MESPOM faculty and hosted by Associated Partners or other organisations.